 Captivate suites the experienced author looking to push the boundaries of elearning, e.g. creating VR, software simulations and heavily interactive content.
 If you’re not interested in the benefits of cloud-based software (or if you’re a Mac user!) captivate could be the way to go.

 It’s clear there’s a pretty big contrast in the benefits of cloud-based tools against desktop based.
-To get a feel for the tool that may be best for you and your team is to sign up for a free trial and see the tool in action – try the software yourself!
+The easiest way to find the right software is to sign up for a free trial and see the tool in action – try it for yourself!
 To see more authoring tool examples, see this review of 9 elearning authoring tools.

 Download the authoring tool buyers guide